Clojure MCP: REPL-Driven Development with AI Assistance

 D. ask to commit the changes.

-> Make a branch and have the LLM commit often so that it doesn't blow your work away by going in a bad direction.
+> Make a branch and have the LLM commit often so that it doesn't ruin good work by going in a bad direction.

 ## Project Summary Management